NJ Aggravated Sexual Assault Attorney

 • 11 lawyers that practice exclusively in the area of criminal law

-• Former county prosecutors that have served in positions where they gained invaluable insight into the defense of aggravated sexual assault cases such as Director of Major Crimes, Special Operations, Juvenile Unit and even an entire Trial Division
+• Former county prosecutors who have served in positions where they gained invaluable insight into the defense of aggravated sexual assault cases, such as Director of Major Crimes, Special Operations, Juvenile Unit, and even an entire Trial Division

 • Certified criminal trial attorneys